 Communities of Practice Champions

-We’ve launched an online Communities of Practice that provides members with a space to share best practice, knowledge, learning and experience while participating in discussions with other members.
+Our online Communities of Practice provides members with a space to share best practice, knowledge, learning and experience while participating in discussions with other members.

 To support this, we’re looking for members to become Communities Champions who will work with the BACP Communities of Practice Lead to tend to a community on a regular basis.
-This role will also require Communities Champions to create up to two discussion topics per month to help encourage discussion within their community.
+This role will also require Communities Champions to create two discussion topics per month to help encourage engagement within their community.

-Our team is here to help and will ensure you receive appropriate support throughout your time working with us.
+Our team is here to help and ensure you receive appropriate support during your time working with us.

 Welcome and induction

-You'll be welcomed by your specific committee, forum, working group or staff member, and receive and induction tailored to your role.
+You'll be welcomed by your specific committee, forum, working group or staff member, and receive an induction tailored to your role.

 Training and development